JimiHenning/schizophrenia-prediction-cnn/README.md

 Organize MRI datasets as follows:

-- Each dataset should contain scans in patient scans in NIfTI format sorted by study.
+- Each dataset should contain patient scans in NIfTI format sorted by study.
 - Label study subfolders by diagnosis (e.g., 'control' for healthy, 'schiz' for diagnosed) for preprocessing.

 ### 1. Data Preprocessing